-The weather is perfect, the course is green and you've dusted off the clubs from their winter hibernation.
-You're now ready to improve upon last year's performance, right?
-Well, before you hit the range or tackle the course, let's be sure you've positioned yourself for the best chance at success.
+Well, before you hit the range, a simulator or head to the course in the warmer areas of the country, let's be sure you've positioned yourself for the best chance at success.
 And the most overlooked area of preparedness is your clubs

 Are your clubs ready, too?